cancms/Yangcy0126.github.io/content/home/workingPapers.md

 The dark side of mitigating risk: Directors’ and officers’ liability insurance and business ethics.

-Dynamics Between Fintech and Financial Market: Supply-driven or Demand-guided?
+Dynamics between fintech and financial market: Supply-driven or demand-guided?

 How does digital transformation work?
 A perspective on information management and resource allocation